ocizevskis/SainsburysReceipts/README.md

 to start the server.

-Some basic **Integration Tests** can be found under /tests, and testing it done automatically on ush via github actions.
+Some basic **Integration Tests** can be found under /tests, and testing it done automatically on push via github actions.